Iglesia de La Campania, Quito, Ecuador

 Energy rationing

 There have been nationwide power outages since Monday 23 September which will continue until further notice.
 These may occur during the day or night and may last several hours or more.
-For more information on power cut times in your location, please check your local power provider’s official website or social media channels.
+For more information on power cut times in your location, check your local power provider’s official website (in Spanish) or social media channels.

 Water rationing